WINNER OF THE SABEW MANAGEMENT AND LEADERSHIP BUSINESS BOOK AWARD

-What makes a leader credible?
+What makes a great leader?

-Amanda Goodall has been asking this question for the last twenty years.
-Her research has taken her from boardrooms and F1 race tracks to hospitals and higher education.
-She has proven time and again that, when it comes to top performance, we need people – especially bosses – with the expertise that only comes from a deep understanding of the worlds in which they operate.
+This is the question Amanda Goodall has been asking for the last twenty years.
+From boardrooms and F1 race tracks to healthcare and scientific innovation, her research has proven time and again that when it comes to leadership, we need bosses with a deep understanding of the worlds in which they operate.
+That’s what makes the people around them feel happier, more motivated and productive.

 Reviews